clarkehardy/LXeSlowControls/README.md

 ## Usage

-Start by creating a `SlowControls` object with a list of log files and column maps
+Start by creating a `SlowControls` object with a list of log files and column maps:

 ```python
 import yaml